KH-A561/christian-calendar/README.md

 this is my pet project

-architecture based on https://github.com/android/nowinandroid building this project is my entry-point in android development w/ kotlin it also serve its purpose for my acquaintances if I can finish it
+architecture based on https://github.com/android/nowinandroid

+building this project is my entry-point in android development w/ kotlin

+it also serves its purpose for my acquaintances if I can finish it